vossstef/tang_nano_20k_c64/README.md

 Be aware that the [VIC20](https://en.wikipedia.org/wiki/VIC-20) had been ported too in similar manner ([VIC20Nano](https://github.com/vossstef/VIC20Nano)).
 Also the [Atari 2600 VCS](https://en.wikipedia.org/wiki/Atari_2600) had been ported ([A2600Nano](https://github.com/vossstef/A2600Nano)).

 This project relies on an external µC being connected to the Tang Nano 20K.
-You can use a [M0S Dock BL616](https://wiki.sipeed.com/hardware/en/maixzero/m0s/m0s.html), [Raspberry Pi Pico](https://www.raspberrypi.com/documentation/microcontrollers/pico-series.html) or [esp32-s2](https://www.espressif.com/en/products/socs/esp32-s2)/[s3](https://www.espressif.com/en/products/socs/esp32-s3) and use the [FPGA companion firmware](http://github.com/harbaum/FPGA-Companion).
+You can use a [M0S Dock BL616](https://wiki.sipeed.com/hardware/en/maixzero/m0s/m0s.html), [Raspberry Pi Pico (W)](https://www.raspberrypi.com/documentation/microcontrollers/pico-series.html) or [esp32-s2](https://www.espressif.com/en/products/socs/esp32-s2)/[s3](https://www.espressif.com/en/products/socs/esp32-s3) and use the [FPGA companion firmware](http://github.com/harbaum/FPGA-Companion).
 Basically a µC acts as USB host for USB devices and as an OSD controller using a [SPI communication protocol](https://github.com/harbaum/MiSTeryNano/blob/main/SPI.md).

 For the [M0S Dock BL616](https://wiki.sipeed.com/hardware/en/maixzero/m0s/m0s.html) there is a: